-- 1. The first memory I have of him of anything, really is his strength (para 1): The author had his first memory when he was four.
+- 1. The first memory I have of him of anything, really- is his strength (para 1): The author had his first memory when he was four.
 When did you have your first memory?
-Not something which your parents told you did when you were six months old.
-When do most children start remembering things? - 2. yawning darkness (para 1): wide open holes that seemed dark and frightening as they appeared to have no end - 3. ... swing me up to his shoulders to commend all I surveyed (para 1): ... swing me up to his shoulders so that I sat on his shoulders and was able to see more, which made me feel powerful and in charge of everything I saw. - 4. uncanny powers (para 3): mysterious and unnatural powers - 5.
-Amazing things, like... just like that (para 3): Notice the style of the language.
-Is it adult language? - 6. hamster (para 3): a small animal with pockets in its cheeks for storing food; popular as a pet and used in laboratory research - 7.
-(The vowels we painted red because they were special somehow.) (para 3): Why are vowel letters special? - 8.
-I broke a neighbor's garage window... waited in fear for 10 days to make the announcement (para 4): Do most parents wait for so long?
-What does this show? - 9. ... he seemed to know about it ... waiting for something (para 4): What is "something" Dad was waiting for? - 10. fishy little finger grips (para 3): "Fishy" here means soft. - 11. "instinked" (para 6): This word is misspelt on purpose.
-Why? - 12.
+Not something which your parents said you did when you were six months old.
+When do most children start remembering things? - 2. whose yawning darkness ... (para 1): whose wide open holes that seem dark and fright-ening as they appear to have no end - 3. ... swung me up to his shoulders to command all I surveyed (para 1): ... swung me up to his shoulders so that I sat on his shoulders and was able to see more, which made me feel powerful and in charge of everything I saw. - 4. uncanny powers (para 3): mysterious and unnatural powers - 5.
+Amazing things, like ... just like that (para 3): Notice the style of the language.
+Is it adult language? - 6. hamster (para 3): a small animal with pockets in its cheeks for storing food.
+It is a popular pet and used in laboratory research. - 7. a jigsaw (para 3): a saw with a narrow blade, used to cut curved outlines - 8.
+(The vowels we painted red because they were special somehow.) (para 3): Why are vowel letters special? - 9.
+I broke a neighbor's garage window ... and waited in fear for 10 days to make the announcement (para 4): Do most parents wait for so long?
+What does this show? - 10. ... he seemed to know about it already and to have been waiting for something (para 4): What is "something" Dad was waiting for? - 11. fishy little finger grips (para 5): soft little finger grips - 12. the old Cleveland Indians cap (para 5): The Cleveland Indians are a professional baseball team based in Cleveland.
+Ohio.
+Cleveland is the largest city in Ohio and a major Great Lakes port located in northeastern Ohio on Lake Eric.
+Population: 467 000. - 13. "instinked" (para 6): This word is misspelt on purpose.
+Why? - 14.
 "You can do whatever you have to do." (para 7): What are some of the things you have to do from the cradle to the grave?
-Think of a few things you have to do as a child no matter how painful they are. - 13.
-I wasn't trying to please him so much as I was trying to impress him. (para 9): What is the difference between pleasing somebody and impressing somebody?
-Give an example. - 14.
-I never threw these up at him (para 11): I never mentioned these things to him again and again.
+Think of a few things you have to do as a child, no